Learn how to write a freelance writer bio that lands clients.

 What should I write in my freelancer profile?

-As mentioned above, you want to write about your skills and accomplishments and add keywords that your perfect client would use to search for writing services.
-Also, include a link back to your website so they can see your portfolio of content that you’ve written for others.
+As mentioned above, you want to mention your writing skills and accomplishments and add keywords that your perfect client would use to search for writing services.
+Also, include a link back to your website so they can see your portfolio and samples of content that you’ve written for others.

 Make sure to customize it to each place you use it and add a call to action that tells potential clients exactly what to do.
-Make sure you also add a one-sentence summary and professional headshot if possible.
+You must also be sure to add a one-sentence summary and professional headshot if possible so readers can connect with you.

 What is a short bio?

 A short bio is a brief, concise paragraph that includes who you are and what you do in short form.
-When you don’t have room for your complete author bio, your one-sentence summary works well.
+When you don’t have room for your complete author bio, your one-sentence summary works well as you can still include some personal skills and accomplishments.

 Final Thoughts on Freelance Writer Bio

-Now that you know the important elements to include in your professional freelance writer bio, it’s time to craft your own!
-You can even use your freelance writer bio to land clients on social media platforms or when you’re guest posting.
+Now that you know the important elements to include in your professional writer bio, it’s time to craft your own!
+You can even use your writers bio to land clients on social media platforms or when you’re guest posting.

 Want to learn more about getting started as a freelance writer?
 Sign up for my free email course on how to start a freelance writing business.